Teaching and learning in the Faculty of Medicine (online)

 The workshop will comprise a 2-hour live session on the above date plus one hour of asynchronous activities to be completed in both the week before and after the live session.

 Who should attend?

-Please note that this workshop requires attendance at a 90-minute ‘live’ session (as per the specified time and date details) along with one hour of asynchronous work to be completed in the week before this and one hour to be completed in the week following it.
+Please note that this workshop requires attendance at a 2-hour ‘live’ session (as per the specified time and date details) along with one hour of asynchronous work to be completed in the week before this and one hour to be completed in the week following it.
 You are required to participate in all three parts in order to complete the workshop.